What is euthanasia?

 Euthanasia comes from Greek, meaning ‘pleasant death’.
 It typically refers to the killing of a person for their own good, usually to end suffering.

 ‘Mercy killings’ and ‘assisted suicides’ – where the person who dies consents or administers their own fate – have become the subject of heated national and international debate in recent years.
-Virtually no-one in any modern society would condone involuntary euthanasia.
-But a number of countries have introduced legal reforms to allow voluntary euthanasia in recent years.
+A number of countries have now introduced legal reforms to allow voluntary euthanasia.

 Polls regularly show that proposals for ‘assisted dying’ now command the support of well over three quarters of adults in the United Kingdom.
 However, to date, that support has yet to be replicated amongst Members of Parliament.